agodwinp/mern-social-network/README.md

 What we now need is send that token back to the server so that we can authenticate and access protected routes.

-First create  custom middleware in a root folder called `middleware'.
-Create file called `auth/js' with the following code:
+First create  custom middleware in a root folder called `middleware`.
+Create file called `auth/js` with the following code:

 ```
 const jwt = require('jsonwebtoken');